nyirock/mg_wrapser/README.md

 ```bash
 cycle_wrapper_latest.bash -f mg_wrapser_latest.py -p parameters_default.txt
 ```
 Where mg_wrapser_latest.py and parameters_default.txt are the MG Wrapser and its parameters file respectively.
+Sample parameter settings and the corresponding instructions could be found in parameters_default.txt file.